CiCiHope/GettingCleaningDataCourseProject/README.md

  2. The file is unzipped and the relevant files are imported into R.

  3. The 70% train data and 30% test data are merged to form one combined table called dat1.

  4. Variable name were conformed to syntactically-correct names for ease of reading: capital letters were left in the variable names to help with readability since variable names can be long; special characters are replaced with periods.
 An example for conforming logic applied to a variable name is "tBodyAcc-mean()-x" was changed to "tBodyAcc.mean...X".

  5. Variable selection:  Only variable of mean or standard deviation were kept in the in the tidy data set.
-The angle() variables were excluded from the data since they measure the angle rather than the movement.
-The angle() variables that were excluded from the *tidy.txt* data are:
+The angle() variables were excluded from the data since they measure the angle rather than spatial movements.

-    * angle(tBodyAccMean,gravity)
-    * angle(tBodyAccJerkMean,gravityMean)
-    * angle(tBodyGyroMean,gravityMean)
-    * angle(tBodyGyroJerkMean,gravityMean)
-    * angle(X,gravityMean)
-    * angle(Y, gravityMean)
-    * angle(Z, gravityMean)

- 6. The activity ids are compared against a reference mapping table in order translate the id values into meaningful labels.
+ 6. The activity ids are compared against a reference mapping table in order translate the id values into meaningful activity labels.

  7. The data was then summarized to an activity a subject level (i.e. the data table was reshaped).
-Each column still represented a mean or standard deviation measure, but they are now summarized to an activity a subject level.
+Each column still represented a mean or standard deviation measure, each observation now represents the mean of a particular subject & activity combination.

  8. The output tidy file is exported as tidy.txt